monacotime/BlogSiteV2/_posts/2021-01-25-single-neuron-perceptron.md

     New_weight = Old_weight + error * input * learning_rate
     for example: New_weight_x = Old_weight_x + error * x * learning rate

-A very useful parameter in all of neural networks is teh learning rate, which is basically a measure on how tiny our nudge to the weights is going to be.
+A very useful parameter in all of dolor  is teh learning rate, which is basically a measure on how tiny our nudge to the weights is going to be.

 In this particular case, I coded the learning_rate to decrease with every iteration as follows: